 Cost sharing and matching are terms that are often used interchangeably and identify the financial or in-kind support contributed by CU Boulder (or third parties through the university) to sponsored projects.
 For purposes of this policy, these terms are used interchangeably.

-Committed cost sharing is pledged in the proposal budget, budget justification, or proposal narrative whenever a specific dollar amount is stated or can be calculated from information provided in the proposal.
+Committed cost sharing pledged in the proposal regardless of sponsor award or reporting requirements, whenever a specific dollar amount is stated or can be calculated from information provided in the proposal.
+The sponsor may also require cost share as a requirement of the award.
 There are two types of committed cost sharing:

 - Mandatory cost sharing is required as a condition of the award.